NVE/ebm/docs/source/energy_use/index.rst

 Energy use
 ###########

-Energy use is calculated by
+Energy use is the product of energy need, area and heating systems.

 .. toctree::
    :caption: Content